Porvesh/Porvesh.github.io/_posts/2022-12-31-year-in-review.md

 ---

+- **Quotes That Hit Different This Year:**
+    “True friends are never apart, maybe in distance but never in heart.” — *Helen Keller*
+    “Sometimes you will never know the value of a moment until it becomes a memory.” — *Dr. Seuss*
+    “Keep some room in your heart for the unimaginable.” — *Mary Oliver*

 ### Looking Back

 2022 taught me that growth is uncomfortable, and comfort is overrated.
 That figuring things out is messy, lonely, and unpredictable—but also kind of beautiful.